-Great care has been taken in siting the building such that the surface parking and garage entrance are screened from street view via the placement of the building.
-This coupled with the building being held back from the sidewalk via landscape buffer, provides a pedestrian friendly feel that is appropriate for the neighborhood.
-Also, located within the interior courtyard of the project is a plaza deck that will have adjacent Community room, Exercise room and Crafts space.
-With south and west exposure, this will be an attractive gathering space many months of the year.
-Located on the site are (10) bike racks for visitors along with (67) interior covered, secure and heated bike storage stalls for residents.
-The building is located in an area friendly to bicyclists (Bikescore 77 - 'Very Bikeable' & Walkscore 78 'Very Walkable') with bike routes and neighborhood streets.
-Also available to the residents are multiple bus route options, located within 200 feet at the North Transfer Point.
+Great care has been taken in siting the building such that the surface parking and garage entrance are screened from Packers Ave view via the placement of the building.
+Located at the corner of the building (Packers/Schlimgen) is a proposed commercial space that will be home to a local business to provide walk-up service to the residents and neighborhood.

+Also located within the building are Community room, Exercise room and Crafts space.
+The community room will have an outdoor patio available to all residents.

+Located on the site are (14) bike racks for visitors along with (81) interior covered, secure and heated bike storage stalls for residents.
+The building is located in an area that is mainly composed of single family homes that would be friendly to bicyclists on neighborhood streets with nearby (within 1⁄2 mile) established bike routes.

+Also available to the residents are multiple bus routes, located within a short walking distance.